darshil0/atlas-strategic-matrix/CONTRIBUTING.md

 ### Fork and Clone

-1. Fork the repository on GitHub by clicking the "Fork" button at the top right of the repository page
+1. Fork the repository on GitHub by clicking the **Fork** button at the top right of the repository page.
 2. Clone your fork locally:

 ```bash